holoviz-dev/blog/posts/holoviz_llm/index.md

 ## Building an Evaluation Framework
 Creating the skills was only one part of the challenge.
 A recurring theme throughout the project has been the need for evidence.
 It is easy to claim that a prompt, skill, or documentation change improves AI-generated code.
 Demonstrating that improvement in a repeatable way is much harder.

 To address this, we developed an evaluation framework that allows prompts to be run with and without skills enabled.
-The framework captures outputs, executes the AI-generated code, gathers metrics, and can produce screenshots for visual comparison.
+The framework captures outputs, executes the AI-generated code, gathers metrics such as model used, execution time, total tokens consumed etc., and can also produce screenshots for visual comparison.

 **Prompt:** “Help me create a sunrise/sunset app using the astral package with holoviz.
 It should take a lat / lon and then create an area chart with a red vertical line marking the current date time.
 Do not try to create an env.”